timoxman/Insurance-Info/README.md

 # Insurance-Info

-This repository is some information about a Insurance Platform which could be built.
+This repository contains some information about Insurance and the systems which support such an operation.
-The Repo includes the specification and instructions for the system.